LibrariesHacked/foi-usage-datasets/README.md

-# Public library FOI usage requests
+# Public library usage stats

+A set of usage data from public libraries for analysis and research, obtained via freedom of information requests.

-A freedom of information request to obtain library usage information on loans, visits, and membership.
+These include library usage information on loans, visits, top titles, reservations, and membership.